 Richard L. Sandor, Ph.D., Dr. Sc.h.c.

-Richard L. Sandor is Chairman and Chief Executive Officer of Environmental Financial Products LLC, which specializes in inventing, designing, and developing new financial markets with a special emphasis on investment advisory services.
+Richard L. Sandor is the creator of the American Financial Exchange (AFX) in partnership with Chicago's CBOE Holding.
+AFX is an electronic marketplace for small and mid-sized banks to lend and borrow short-term funds.
+Previously, he was.the former Chairman and CEO of the Chicago Climate Exchange and he Chairman and Chief Executive Officer of Environmental Financial Products LLC (EFP), which specializes in inventing, designing, and developing new financial markets with a special emphasis on investment advisory services.
 EFP was established in 1998 and was the predecessor company and incubator to the Chicago Climate Exchange (CCX), the European Climate Exchange (ECX) and the Chicago Climate Futures Exchange (CCFE).

 A financial innovator known as the “father of financial futures,” he has been at the epicenter of environmental and financial markets for more than four decades.
 He founded what became the Climate Exchange family of companies including: the Chicago Climate Exchange (CCX), the world’s first and North America’s only voluntary, legally binding greenhouse gas cap-and-trade system; the Chicago Climate Futures Exchange (CCFE), the world’s leading futures exchange for environmental products; and the European Climate Exchange (ECX), Europe’s leading exchange operating in the European Union Emissions Trading Scheme.
 Additional global affiliates included the Tianjin Climate Exchange in China, the Montreal Climate Exchange in Canada and Envex in Australia.